B2-Kumar/Notes/oops.md

 - In encapsulation, we focus on grouping the properties and methods of the object together inside a single unit while In abstraction, we focus on hiding the complex methods and only showing the essential things to the user.
 - Encapsulation makes code more modular and easy to understand while Abstraction makes applications easy to use by hiding underlying complex working.
 - Encapsulation provide security to the properties and methods by deciding who can access them while Abstraction provide security to the application by hiding the working part from the user.
-- Encapsulation is about hiding the information while Abstraction is about hiding the implementation. or internal working.
+- Encapsulation is about hiding the information while Abstraction is about hiding the implementation and internal working.
 - Encapsulation is implemented using access modifiers to define the visibility of class members (attributes and methods).
 Accessor methods (getters) and mutator methods (setters) are used to provide controlled access to attributes while Abstraction is implemented using abstract classes and interfaces.
 Abstract classes define a common interface and may contain both abstract methods (without implementation) and concrete methods (with implementation).
 Interfaces define a contract that classes must adhere to by providing implementations for the defined methods.